agoldst/dfr-browser/README.md

 ## The polished options

-This is just something I hacked together.
-Here are more serious model-browsing projects.
+This is just something I hacked together, and it is really tuned to my own interests and my work on JSTOR's Data for Research data.
+Here are some more polished general-use model-browsing projects:

+[LDAviz](http://glimmer.rstudio.com/cpsievert/LDAviz/), by Carson Sievert, uses the Shiny R server to support visualizations of both individual topics and the interrelations among topics.

 [The Networked Corpus](http://www.networkedcorpus.com/) is a beautiful way to visualize a topic model of a full-text corpus.